How Workers In General Office Settings Can Defend Against Ongoing Health Risks

 Personal protective equipment recommendations for general office settings

-Ways to safely use office common spaces, like a kitchen or cafeteria
+Ways to safely use office shared spaces, like a kitchen or cafeteria

-Additional Safety Resources For Employers in Office Environments
+Additional Safety Resources For Workers in Office Environments

 To access more help and resources to understand and avoid the ongoing health risks employees face in general office or shared workplace settings, we recommend you explore the following resources and networks.